felipecampolina/FCReverseProxy/presentation/traefik-slides/slides.md

 - **Type**: In-memory LRU (Least Recently Used) cache.
 - **Key Features**:
   - Configurable cache size.
-  - TTL (Time-to-Live) for cached entries for non cache response.
+  - TTL (Time-to-Live) defines how long cached entries remain valid.
+For responses that are not cached, the `max-age` directive should be configured in the backend.
   - Cache HIT/MISS tracking.

 ---